David-Durst/embeddedHaskellAetherling/theory/Types.md

 ![SSeq 6 Int](other_diagrams/types/seq6/sseq6.png "SSeq 6 Int")

-The second diagram shows the hardware perspective: what elements of the sequence will be materialized on which clock cycles.
+The second diagram shows the hardware perspective: what elements of the sequence will be emitted on which clock cycles.
 It does this by flattening the `SSeq`s and `TSeq`s.
 The `SSeq 6 Int` materializes all six elements on the first clock cycle.
 Note that the `0` in the below table indicates the element with value `0`, not time `0`.